VerifiedJoseph/ntfy-php-library/docs/classes/server.md

 # Server

-Class for setting and vaildating a server URI
+Class for setting and validating a server URI

 ```PHP
 Ntfy\Server(string $uri)